agrc/gis.utah.gov/_posts/2020-07-20-municipal-boundaries-update-for-first-half-of-2020.md

 categories:
   - SGID Blog
 tags:
-  - Municipal Boundary
+  - municipal boundary
   - municipalities
   - boundaries
   - annexations
 ---

-As you may have noticed a lot of different things going on in the world out there.
-AGRC is now mainly working from our homes.
-And communication through the internet and phones.
-As we transitioned to a more telecommuting environment we had a few bumps in the road, nothing drastract, and our data was always available to our users.
-Apologies for not getting updates out there for the municipal boundaries in a while (6 months), but here we are now.
-Still been busy as business goes on and the wheels of progress keep turning.
-Growth may have slowed a little but not really a noticeable amount from an annexation point of view.
+As you may have noticed, a lot of different things are going on in the world right now.
+AGRC staff are now working from home, and we’re communicating mostly electronically.
+We had a few bumps along the way during this transition, but we’re happy to say that throughout these changes, our data has always been available to our users.
+Also, despite the challenges of this year, we’ve kept busy and the wheels of progress have kept turning.
+With that in mind, we appreciate your patience on the following delayed municipal boundaries updates.

-We are at a total of 56 annexations so far this year which puts us in similar territory as the previous years.
-Again Utah County leads the way with Cache County following.
-This year several other counties have joined them.
-Iron, Sevier, and Tooele counties, with more change coming for Tooele, but I won’t mention those yet.
+We are at a total of 56 annexations so far this year, which puts us in similar territory as this same time in previous years.
+As per usual, Utah County leads the way with the number of annexations, with Cache County following.
+This year several other counties have joined them (i.e., Iron, Sevier, and Tooele counties), and there is more change coming for Tooele.

-Hope everyone is staying safe and healthy.
-As always feel free to check out all the changes and make sure your boundaries are where you think they should be, view them on a the [Utah Municipality Modifications web map](https://www.arcgis.com/home/webmap/viewer.html?webmap=c5ab7e0fcd514f1a9db6b8dad55bba63).
+As always, feel free to check out all the municipal boundary changes and make sure your boundaries are where you think they should be.
+You can view them on the [Utah Municipality Modifications web map](https://www.arcgis.com/home/webmap/viewer.html?webmap=c5ab7e0fcd514f1a9db6b8dad55bba63).
-To review the documents you can go the [Utah Lt.
+To review related documents, go the [Utah Lt.
 Governor Municipal Certifications website](https://municert.utah.gov/).
-Changes may be coming for this location, more on this later.
+We will keep you informed of upcoming changes.

-Following are the changes and annexations since December 31, 2019 listed by County and City:
+The following table shows the changes and annexations (listed by county and city) since December 31, 2019.

+Stay safe and healthy, everyone!

 | County | City | Number of Changes |
 | --- | --- | --- |